The Dunham

 So the British continued to use the dunam in land administration, and when Israel became independent, the country adopted the metric system for general measurement and kept the Dunham for records, property law, and agricultural planning.

-Since the dunam is exactly 1,000 m², it fitted within the metric framework, making it practical to retain, so it did and continues to do so today.
+Since the dunam is exactly 1,000 m², it fitted within the metric framework, making it practical to retain, and it continues to do so today.